onetep-devel/tutorials/source/T15_hematite_linear_response.rst

 Theoretical background
 -----------------------

-The basic idea is to compare the response of the system to a perturbation in the DFT and in the DFT+\ :math:`U` frameworks.
 We start by defining the response function :math:`\chi`, which describes how the occupation of localised orbitals changes with respect to a shift in the potential acting on these orbitals:
 The linear response method determines the Hubbard :math:`U` parameter by comparing the response of the system to a perturbation in standard DFT and DFT+\ :math:`U` frameworks.